 Belgium, e-tickets/ normal paper tickets: no, they have a date and barcode on them.
 Only Brussels Airport-Zaventem station has gates, and their gates can read barcodes (and also the RFID tickets sold on trains).

-Belgium, rail-pass-type fill-in-the-blank tickets: you have to fill in your travel details with a pen before you board a train.
+Belgium, fill-in-the-blank tickets: you have to fill in your travel details with a pen before you board a train.
 (For the Brussels Airport-Zaventem station access fee, you have to pay for that separately through other means.)

 France: machine-issued or counter-issued tickets usually have the line BILLET à composter avant l'accès au train on it; you have to put the ticket into a validation machine (usually yellow in colour) to have it time-stamped before boarding a train.
-Validation is not required for e-tickets which already has a date on it.
+Validation is not required for e-tickets which already have a date on it.

 Germany: Not for the usual DB train tickets; they have a date on them.
 Some tickets require you to write the names of the travellers on the ticket.
 For some local public transport tickets, if the ticket needs validation, it says something like Bitte entwerten 'please validate' or Hier entwerten 'validate here', in which case you put the ticket into a time-stamping validation machine.